izam-mohammed/1000-days-of-code/postgreSQL/README.md

 ```

-> `BEGIN` and `START` has same functionality
+> `BEGIN` and `START` has the same functionality

 #### Objects
-The various database componets that store and manage data, such as tables,indexes, functions , etc
+The various database components that store and manage data, such as tables, indexes, functions, etc

 #### ACID properties
 Its 4 properties of a robust (well-designed and reliable for CRUD)  database